 The five-year survival rate is about 97%.
 The prognosis is poor if the retinoblastoma is bilateral or the choroid or optic nerve is infiltrated beyond the resection border.
 The prognosis is clearly poorer if distant metastases are found with the sole curative approach being high-dose chemotherapy combined with a reinfusion of stem cells.

 Follow-Up Treatment of Retinoblastoma

-If one parent has had a bilateral or a multifocal retinoblastoma, the patient is generally considered as a carrier of a constitutional mutation, which is inherited autosomal dominant.
-If an inheritance of the RB1-mutation cannot be ruled out by a molecular genetic test, the ocular fundus of the newborn child has to be examined under anesthetic within the first two weeks of its life.
-Furthermore, frequent examination of the ocular fundus should be performed by a pediatric ophthalmologist until the age of 3.
+If one parent has had bilateral or multifocal retinoblastoma, the patient is generally considered a carrier of a constitutional mutation, which is inherited autosomal dominant.
+If the inheritance of the RB1 mutation cannot be ruled out by a molecular genetic test, the ocular fundus of the newborn child has to be examined under anesthetic within the first 2 weeks of its life.
+Furthermore, the frequent examination of the ocular fundus should be performed by a pediatric ophthalmologist until the age of 3.

-Descendants or brothers or sister of patients, having a sporadic type of unilateral retinoblastoma, do not have higher disease risks.
-However, it has to be ruled out whether it is a unilateral retinoblastoma caused by germline mutations.
+Descendants or brothers or sisters of patients having a sporadic type of unilateral retinoblastoma do not have higher disease risks.
+However, unilateral retinoblastoma caused by germline mutations must be ruled out.

-Due to the increased risk of secondary tumors after radiotherapy, especially in cases of constitutional heterozygosity, a life-long oncologic and ophthalmologic follow-up treatment of the affected patients is crucial.
+Due to the increased risk of secondary tumors after radiotherapy, especially in cases of constitutional heterozygosity, a lifelong oncologic and ophthalmologic follow-up treatment of the affected patient is crucial.